 Due to the dull aesthetic and thin profile of the aluminium frames it will make it difficult to distinguish your shell scheme booth with another shell scheme booth and you will have even lower visibility when mixed in with custom stands.

 Once you want some sort of customisation to your standard shell scheme booth, it may require custom elements to be made (which will cost more) so you will either settle for something that is existing to keep costs down or purchase the required component elsewhere and have it freestanding (since you won’t be able to screw anything into the booth).
 If you are just looking to participate at an expo without any expectations for professional brand exposure or visual impact this system will serve your purpose.

-When it comes to exhibition stands, there are a lot of factors that are considered when deciding the right type of stand that will best suit your purposes – whether you’d like to place priority on brand exposure or if you are just wanting to get something on a tight budget.
+In conclusion, when it comes to exhibition stand types, there are a lot of factors that are considered when deciding the right type of stand that will best suit your purposes – whether you’d like to place priority on brand exposure or if you are just wanting to get something on a tight budget.
 This can be a very stressful decision to make, so don’t make it alone, get in contact with us at UCON Exhibitions and we’ll break down what your expectations are and will come up with a solution that will best meet your requirements.